walshbr/walshbr.github.io/pages/cv.md

 Professional Service and Affiliations

-* ACH Executive Council Member, spring 2020-present
+* Association for the Computers and the Humanities Executive Council Member, spring 2020-present
 * The Journal of Interactive Technology and Pedagogy, Editorial Collective, fall 2018-present
 * Programming Historian, Editorial Board 2017-present
 * Digital Humanities Conference, abstract reader, summer 2014-present